ansible-collections/ibm_zos_sysauto/docs/source/index.rst

 =================================================

-The **IBM Z System Automation collection**, also represented as **ibm_zos_sysauto** in this document, consists of roles and sample playbooks that you can use with the `operations REST server component`_ of IBM Z System Automation.
+The **IBM Z System Automation collection**, also represented as **ibm_zos_sysauto** in this document, consists of roles and sample playbooks that you can use with the `Operations REST server component`_ of IBM Z System Automation.

 This collection allows Ansible to create and delete `dynamic resources`_ from a template defined in the current active policy of an IBM Z System Automation environment.
 It interacts with IBM Z System Automation with help of its Operations REST API.